What is hypnotherapy?

 And yet despite its effectiveness, there are still a number of myths surrounding hypnosis and Hypnotherapy.
 So let’s dispel a few of them.
-During the course of a Hypnotherapy session, which typically lasts for about an hour, you won’t forget who you are.
+During the course of a Hypnotherapy session, which typically lasts for about 50 minutes, you won’t forget who you are.
 It won’t ‘mess with your mind’.
 And I certainly won’t ask you to do or say anything out of character.

 What can it help with?